Paralympic Council Malaysia

-Paralympic Council of Malaysia, (Majlis Paralimpik Malaysia, PCM or MPM) is the National Paralympic Committee (NPC) of Malaysia.
+Paralympic Council Malaysia, (Majlis Paralimpik Malaysia, PCM or MPM) is the National Paralympic Committee (NPC) of Malaysia.
 The council was established on 18 May 1989 as the Malaysian Disabled Sports Council (Majlis Sukan Orang Cacat Malaysia).
 In 1996, it was renamed as Malaysian Paralympic Council and later as Paralympic Council of Malaysia.
 The Paralympic Council of Malaysia is currently headquartered at the Malaysia Paralympic Sports Excellence Centre (Pusat Kecemerlangan Sukan Paralimpik Malaysia, MPSEC or PKSPM).